alexandrainst/danlp/docs/docs/tasks/dependency.md

 ## 🔧 SpaCy {#spacy}

 Read more about the SpaCy model in the dedicated [SpaCy docs](../frameworks/spacy.md) , it has also been trained using the [Danish Dependency Treebank](../datasets.md#dane) dataset.

+## DaCy {#dacy}
+DaCy is a transformer-based version of the SpaCy model, thus obtaining higher performance, but with a higher computational cost.
+Read more about the DaCy model in the dedicated [DaCy github](https://github.com/KennethEnevoldsen/DaCy), it has also been trained using the [Danish Dependency Treebank](../datasets.md#dane) dataset.

 ### Dependency Parser